MichaelBruwerSwartz/BBD_LaserTag/docs/websocket/client-to-server.md

 Sent when a player hits another player.

+- `color` - color that was hit
-- `target` - username of player who was hit
+- `shape` - shape that was hit
-- `weapon` - the weapon that was used to attack the target
+- `weapon` - the weapon that was used to hit the target

 ### `startGame`